 There are some potentially negative components to consider as well.
 While most signs point to yes, when it comes to whether or not you should get two Golden Doodles at once, let’s shake the Magic 8 Ball a little more.

 For every perk in owning a pair of Goldens, there is at least a small counterpoint that should be considered before making your final decision.

 More Of Everything

 Having multiples of anything is going to require an increase in your investment – more time, more expenses, more toys, more food, and more energy put into training and providing exercise/activity for them, but you will also get an increase on your returns: more puppy kisses, more entertainment watching them wrestling around, more devotion from your furry friends, more confidence in their happiness when you aren’t around, and very often, an increase in your Goldendoodle’s overall health and life expectancy.

 If you already have a dog and are considering adding another into the mix now, there are a few things to take into account.
 The age of your current pet can play a role in how smoothly they will adapt to having a younger puppy around.

-The hybrid temperament of Goldendoodles makes them ideal dogs to have around children and other pets, so bringing two Goldens into the same household, even with an age difference, is typically still really successful.
+The hybrid temperament of Goldendoodles makes them ideal dogs to have around children and other pets, so bringing two Golden Doodles into the same household, even with an age difference, is typically still really successful.

 There is always a risk of the dog that has been in the house longer behaving in a “possessive” or “territorial” way both over you and their space when the new puppy is introduced.
-Goldendoodles are not traditionally known for this behavior, but since they are genetic mixes of Golden Retrievers and Poodles, every single dog will vary in which ancestry line it displays more qualities from.
+Goldendoodles are not traditionally known for this behavior, but since they are the genes are a mix of Golden Retrievers and Poodles, every single dog will vary in which ancestry line it displays more qualities.

 You know your pet and its temperament, and while traditionally this isn’t something you should anticipate trouble with, you should, of course, use your own judgment as to what is healthiest and most beneficial to the dog already in your home.